LIS501/syllabi/md/Asgt3.md

        provide feedback and suggestions to your classmates by replying to their posts.

-3. Resource List due LAB7DATE, to the class discussion forum designated by your instructor
+3. **Resource List due LAB7DATE**, to the class discussion forum designated by your instructor
      - Use Zotero to share 20 resources related to your research question and/or method.
 Your post should include a link to Zotero's RSS feed for the collection and 1-2 sentences.
 This